Releases

 Unstable releases

-Unstable releases are released more frequently than stable releases, and usually contain the latest features.
-For all intents and purposes, the term unstable is interchangeable with canary or nightly builds, especially as they are built on a continuous integration (CI) pipeline.
+Unstable releases are released more frequently than stable releases and contain the latest features.
+For all intents and purposes, the term unstable is interchangeable with canary or nightly builds.

 There is no guarantee that the unstable release will be useable, compatible with code targeting the stable release, or free of platform-specific oddities.
-It could be that it straight up does not work.
-Unstable releases are not as thoroughly tested as stable releases and shouldn’t be considered reliable, especially for production use.
-While unstable builds are subjected to the harness tests of their predecessor builds, and CI will not deliver artifacts if they fail, good performance on tests involving stabilized features does not mean that you should use the unstable build in production.
+Unstable releases are not as thoroughly tested as stable releases and shouldn’t be considered for production use.

 That said, the use of unstable builds in a testing capacity is encouraged.
-If you are working on a program that already makes use of Lus, and a new unstable build has been released, you should use the unstable build to test your program against the latest features and bug fixes to see if any breaking changes have been introduced, and also as an extra real-world test.
-If anything unexpected happens that isn’t already reported, you should report it so that it can be fixed.
+If you are working on a program that already makes use of Lus, you should use the unstable build to test your program against the latest features and bug fixes to see if any breaking changes have been introduced.